Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 	At any point in time, the user can set a new temperature threshold, this value will only be

 #### How does the user uses it?

+*** Menu
+1. View current temperature (More precise than the nearest integer version displayed on the 7Seg)
+2. Toggle operating mode
+3. View current temperature threshold used in the automatic mode.
+4. Set a new temperature threshold, used in the automatic mode.
+5. Set sprinkler strength when on (If sprinkler is on when the speed is set, the new speed will take effect immediately)

+To navigate the menu, press s3 to go back, press s2 to go next menu item Before going to sleep, set the LCD to display,
+	Last recorded temperature: ..
+30C
+then off the 7seg and go to sleep.

 - To wake the device from sleep mode:
 	- Touch the touch sensor pad to wake the system up.
 	* Note that the system will go back to sleep after 10 seconds of inactivity.